Skip to main content

 An illustration of a calendar with a green potted plant's leaf wrapping over the top of it.

-What happens after your offer on a house has been accepted?
+What happens after an offer is accepted on a house?

 How long does it take to buy a house once the offer is accepted?